pulsar-edit/avm/README.md

+# This repository is archived under Pulsar due to no longer being applicable, since Pulsar does not subscribe to the same system of release channels.

 # atom-version-manager: A tool to quickly switch between versions of Atom

 This tool lets you quickly switch between different distribution channels of Atom on Windows.